sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/03-Library-Management.md

 libraryDependencies += "org.apache.cayenne.plugins" % "maven-cayenne-plugin" % "3.0.2"
 ```

-sbt 0.13.6+ will try to reconstruct dependencies tree when it fails to resolve a managed dependency. his is an approximation, but it should help you figure out where the problematic dependency is coming from.
+sbt 0.13.6+ will try to reconstruct dependencies tree when it fails to resolve a managed dependency.
+This is an approximation, but it should help you figure out where the problematic dependency is coming from.
 When possible sbt will display the source position next to the modules:

 ```
 [warn]  ::::::::::::::::::::::::::::::::::::::::::::::